makerbase-mks/MKS-Robin/MKS Robin Lite/firmware/README.md

 After compiling, there will be robin_lite.bin firmware in the folder(folder path:\.pioenvs\mks_robin_lite), then follow the steps below to update the firmware：

-1.copy Robin_lite.bin to SD card
+1.copy mksLite.bin to SD card

 2.insert SD card to MKS Robin_lite board